opensearch-project/documentation-website/STYLE_API_TEMPLATE.md

 This template provides the basic structure for creating OpenSearch API documentation.
 It includes the most important elements that should appear in the documentation and helpful suggestions to help support them.

-Depending on the intended purpose of the API, some sections will be required while others may not be applicable.
+Depending on the intended purpose of the API, *some sections will be required while others may not be applicable*.

 ### A note on terminology ###